ZoeLeBlanc/IntroToDH2020/schedule.md

 *Second Meeting: Exploratory Data Analysis in Python March 26, 2020*

 What is exploratory data analysis (EDA)?
 How do we apply it in the humanities?
 What are the basics of statistical knowledge that we need to understand to use EDA?
-What are jupyter notebooks?

 *Class Activities*

 - Pandas, Jupyter Notebooks, and Exploratory Data Analysis using *The Pudding* data
-- Introduction to git and Github
+- ~~Introduction to git and Github~~

 *Assignment for next class:*

-Create a Jupyter notebook and using web scraped data, explore the distribution of your data and push up the final result to Github.
+Complete at home assignment.

 Read:

-- Dong Nguyen, Maria Liakata, Simon DeDeo, Jacob Eisenstein, David Mimno, Rebekah Tromble, and Jane Winters, “How We Do Things with Words: Analyzing Text as Social and Cultural Data” (2019). [https://arxiv.org/abs/1907.01468](https://arxiv.org/abs/1907.01468)
-- Maciej Cegłowski.
-“Deep Fried Data” *Idle Words*.
-September 27, 2016. [https://idlewords.com/talks/deep_fried_data.htm](https://idlewords.com/talks/deep_fried_data.htm)
+- Ted Underwood.
+“Seven ways humanists are using computers to understand text”.
+June 4, 2015 [https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/)
+- Ted Underwood, *Distant Horizons: Digital Evidence and Literary Change* Chapter 2 "The Lifecycle of Genres"

 Additional Readings:

 - Scott B. Weingart, “‘Digital History’ Can Never Be New,” the scottbot irregular, 2 May 2016 and “ Argument Clinic” July 26, 2017
 - Matthew K. Gold et al., “Forum: Text Analysis at Scale,” in Debates in the Digital Humanities 2016 (University of Minnesota Press, 2016), 525–568.
-- Skim Arguing with Digital History working group, “Digital History and Argument,” white paper, Roy Rosenzweig Center for History and New Media (November 13, 2017): [https://rrchnm.org/argument-white-paper/](https://rrchnm.org/argument-white-paper/). (primary author with Stephen Robertson)
+- Arguing with Digital History working group, “Digital History and Argument,” white paper, Roy Rosenzweig Center for History and New Media (November 13, 2017): [https://rrchnm.org/argument-white-paper/](https://rrchnm.org/argument-white-paper/). (primary author with Stephen Robertson)
 - Benjamin Bengfort, Tony Ojeda, Rebecca Bilbro. *Applied Text Analysis with Python*.
 2018.
 Chapter 1-2 (aviailable online through the library)
+- Maciej Cegłowski.
+“Deep Fried Data” *Idle Words*.
+September 27, 2016. [https://idlewords.com/talks/deep_fried_data.htm](https://idlewords.com/talks/deep_fried_data.htm)
+- Dong Nguyen, Maria Liakata, Simon DeDeo, Jacob Eisenstein, David Mimno, Rebekah Tromble, and Jane Winters, “How We Do Things with Words: Analyzing Text as Social and Cultural Data” (2019). [https://arxiv.org/abs/1907.01468](https://arxiv.org/abs/1907.01468)

 <h3 id="week-8">Week 8: Making Digital Humanities: Humanities Research Into Hypotheses</h3>